-- The City of La Crosse will convene its affordable housing partners both formally and informally to enhance coordination and carry out joint projects. - The City of La Crosse is also providing technical support to a non-profit organization, La Crosse Promise, to leverage private funds to re-develop its priority neighborhoods. - The City of La Crosse Community Development Manager serves on the Action Team for the Pathways Home: A 5 Year Plan to End Homelessness.
-This allows for consistent open communication with partners and other municipalities.
+- The City of La Crosse will convene its affordable housing partners both formally and informally to enhance coordination and carry out joint projects. - The City of La Crosse serves on the board of a non-profit organization, La Crosse Promise, leveraging private funds to re-develop its priority neighborhoods. - The City of La Crosse actively participates in the Pathways Home team, meeting with key City and County partners on a weekly basis to address homelessness.